All Men Are Liars: Production

+Reception

-ReceptionAll Men Are Liars was nominated for the 1995 Australian Film Institute Award for Best Film.
+All Men Are Liars was nominated for the 1995 Australian Film Institute Award for Best Film.

 The film proved to be successful at the Australian box office grossing approximately $836,606 domestically.

 In many of the reviews for the film, critics noted the similarities between this film and the 1959 comedy film Some Like It Hot starring Marilyn Monroe, which also had a storyline about two cross-dressing men who join an all-female band and fall in love with the beautiful lead singer.